Tigran-Khachikyan/Task/README.md

 **Synchronous requests:** <br/>
 This kind of request must be done on background thread.
 Java version<br/>
-To operate with the result from Main thread Handler, AsyncTask or RxJava must be used.
+To operate with the result from Main thread the AsyncTask or RxJava must be used.

         new Thread(() -> {
                     Result<PaymentResponseData> responseData = NexoProvider.Payment.INSTANCE.syncRequest(new PaymentRequestDataImpl(